 Is One Word is Enough?

 But do those semiotic definitions communicate enough meaning to properly direct our actions?
 In other words, can we use our singular perceptions of people to decide how they should be treated.
 Is it generous or small-minded to share information with someone simply because I think the information will interest them?
-Does the action build or limit my horizons?
+Does the action build my brand or limit my horizons?

 I don’t know the answer.
 Maybe someone will send me an article that explains it.